apache/spark/docs/running-on-kubernetes.md

 you may setup a test cluster on your local machine using [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/).
   * We recommend using the latest release of minikube with the DNS addon enabled.
+  * Be aware that the default minikube configuration is not enough for running Spark applications.
+  You will need to increase the available memory and number of CPUs.
 * You must have appropriate permissions to list, create, edit and delete [pods](https://kubernetes.io/docs/user-guide/pods/) in your cluster.
 You can verify that you can list these resources by running `kubectl auth can-i <list|create|edit|delete> pods`.